rhepach/Kinect/README.md

 Once you run the script a window will pop up - the processing GUI (see the image below).
-- By ticking the individual checkboxes the corresponding processing will be executed as soon as the ok button will be pressed.
+- By ticking the individual checkboxes the corresponding processing will be executed as soon as you press "ok"
 - The listbox on the right-hand side of the GUI could be used to browse through the content of the folders.
 Selecting a folder inside the listbox won't change the indicated folder with the data to be processed.

 ![Image of the ProcessingGUI](ressources/ProcessingGUI.PNG)

 ### Step 3 - Processing and Data Analysis in R
-Step 2 creates .txt data showing the x-, y-, and z-coordinates for each of the tracked skeletons for each .mat frame, which can for further body posture analyseses.
-These are executed in R. The "Data" folder in this repository shows an example of the further processing and analysis steps with data from two adults.
+Step 2 ("Extract and save skeleton data") creates a .txt file showing the x-, y-, and z-coordinates for each of the tracked skeletons for each .mat frame, which can be used for further body posture analyses.
+The "Data" folder in this repository shows an example of the further processing and analysis steps in R with data from two adults.
 For further examples see: https://osf.io/xem8k/.

 ## Support
 If you are experiencing issues installing the hardware, or running the scripts, please contact <br/>